Tonyb94/DigitalPathology/README.md

 ## 🔬 Methodology

 - Feature extraction from tumor tiles using various extractors
+  - GLCM PyRadiomics
+  - MSI prediction
+  - Ctranspath
 - Dimensionality reduction with:
   - Principal Component Analysis (PCA)
   - Pearson Correlation
 - Feature combination across extractors
 - Clustering of tumor tiles using the **Bag of Visual Words (BoVW)** technique
   - Phenotype assignment using a **Self-Organizing Map (SOM)**
+  - Aggregation of Patients Histogram of tiles **Dendrogram**
 - Cluster evaluation using the **Silhouette score**
 - Clinical interpretation and validation with an oncologist